researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                     [messageUri]: {
                         connectMessage: true|false, //whether or not this was the connectMessage(a.k.a firstMessage)
                         date: date, //creation Date of this message
-                        newMessage: true|false, //whether or not this message is new (or already seen if you will)
+                        unread: true|false, //whether or not this message is new (or already seen if you will)
                         outgoingMessage: true|false, //flag to indicate if this was an outgoing or incoming message
                         text: string, //message text
                         uri: string //unique identifier of this message }
                     ...
                 },
-                newConnection: true|false, //whether or not this connection is new (or already seen if you will)
+                unread: true|false, //whether or not this connection is new (or already seen if you will)
                 isRated: true|false, //whether or not this connection has been rated yet
                 remoteNeedUri: string, //corresponding remote Need identifier
                 state: string, //state of the connection